swanapole/git-search/README.md

 Setup/Installation Requirements
 The github page is currently live thus the following link will take you to the webpage "https://swanapole.github.io/git-search/."

 As long as you have a compatible browser the document will work.
-Internet Connection is required to initiate API connection
+Internet Connection is required to initiate API connection.

 ## Known Bugs
 Not seen any but the user is welcome to identify any if available.